Jonathan97-web/Eevees-evolution/README.md

 ## Future Features

-**Reset button that uses proper JavaScript**

-- I want to add a reset button that resets the functions instead of the page.

 **Better design for the website with more interactivity**

 - I would like to make animations on the modal and better design overall for the website.